-Gymnastics requires its participants to possess an incredible amount of strength, flexibility, and balance to be successful.
-Gymnasts compete in events such as the floor, the balance beam, and the vault, all of which require a variety of skills to perform the necessary maneuvers.
-Here's a list of the basic skills that are needed to compete in gymnastics.
+Gymnastics requires its participants to possess incredible strength, flexibility, and balance to be successful.
+Gymnasts compete in events such as the floor, the balance beam, and the vault, all of which require various skills to perform the necessary maneuvers.
+Here’s a list of the basic skills that are needed to compete in gymnastics.

 Skills for Beginners

-These skills provide the foundation for gymnasts to move on to more advanced techniques and maneuvers.
-If you're new to gymnastics, make sure to master these skills before exploring the rest of the sport.
+These skills provide the foundation for gymnasts to learn more advanced techniques and maneuvers.
+If you’re new to gymnastics, make sure to master these skills before exploring the rest of the sport.

 The handstand is one of the most important skills in all of gymnastics.
 The handstand is an essential skill for gymnasts to master because it is the key building block for other skills.
 Handstands are used in most tumbling skills and are important when performing moves on the bars.
 To perform a handstand, a gymnast would start with a tall stance with one foot in front of the other.
 They would then reach for the ground and extend their legs into the air with their feet pulled close together while their body is vertical and upside down.

 The forward roll is another basic skill that all gymnasts should have.
 To perform a forward roll, one would start in the standing position with their arms pointing upward.
 The gymnast would then reach for the floor, tuck their chin, roll on the floor, and return to a standing position.